 Raloxifene is designed to mimic estrogen’s impact on bone density in postmenopausal women without the risks associated with taking estrogen.
 However, it can cause hot flashes and increase blood clot risk.

-For people with severe osteoporosis, the drug teriparatide is similar to parathyroid hormone and is designed to stimulate new bone growth.
+- Teriparatide -For people with severe osteoporosis, the drug teriparatide is similar to parathyroid hormone and is designed to stimulate new bone growth.
 It is given by injection under the skin for two years, followed by another prescription osteoporosis drug to maintain the new bone growth achieved.
+This can be prescribed to women and men.